 Every student has a dedicated Sixth Form Tutor, who coordinates their pastoral support and checks on their progress and happiness.
 Their tutor usually writes their UCAS and employment reference to help them gain the place at university or job they want.
 Tutors are usually also teach at least one of the subjects their tutees

-Jared Baldwin (Head of 6th Form) and Neil Whitelaw (Head of Year) provide additional or specialised support - including with OxBridge, Medicine, Veterinary, Conservatoire, Degree Apprenticeships applications.
+Neil Whitelaw (Head of Year) provide additional or specialised support - including with OxBridge, Medicine, Veterinary, Conservatoire, Degree Apprenticeships applications.

 Payman Jaberi (Deputy Head of Year) provides additional support, motivation and life skills coaching for students.

 We recognise that in these uncertain times, ensuring that every student is fully supported with their academic work, emotional and physical well being is essential, it is point of principle that the Sixth Form team knows every student and we are confident that our outstanding pastoral team will provide this for each and everyone of our students, whatever challenges the future throws at us and our students

 The Sixth Form also has a bursary up to the value of £1200 a year available to some students to support with items such as books, trips and transport.